 - A small 5/8″ hole is drilled through the affected concrete.

 - The polyurethane foam is injected into the voids beneath the concrete.
 Polyurethane foam expands to over 20 times its liquid volume to fill the void.
 This will raise the concrete back to its original level.

 - Polyurethane foam also compacts and strengthens the base soil.

 - After the injection, the holes are filled and the site is cleaned up.

 - Due to the short hardening time of the polyurethane, the concrete surface can be used about 15 minutes after the repair is completed.
 This polyurethane foam is impervious to water, preventing future erosion problems.

 Why choose Polyjacking.com for concrete repair?
 We take pride in the outstanding reputation we have established.
 We are committed to quality and we are long-standing members of the Home Builders Association and the Better Business Bureau.
 We will get your concrete back to its original level and prevent future soil erosion beneath the concrete.

-Residents in Kansas City, MO are used to snowy and icy winters.
+Residents in Kansas City and the surrounding area are used to snowy and icy winters.
 But what is different in the past few years is the extent and number of icy, snowy storms that this area has endured.
 These long, extended periods of ice and snow will affect your concrete and in the spring, you may see the damage that the harsh winter has caused.